 Hakomi Psychotherapy; a BodyMind Therapy

-Hakomi offers you an invitation to look within yourself and to notice what is happening, in a non-judgemental, loving way.
-I will listen to you and guide you, through a mindfulness process, to explore your inner experiences.
-The aim is to seek awareness and wholeness by tapping in to your inner wisdom/knowledge/experiences/memories.
+Hakomi offers you an invitation to look within yourself and to notice what is happening, in this moment, in a non-judgemental, loving way.
+A mindfulness process is used to explore your inner experiences.
+The aim is to seek awareness and wholeness by tapping in to your inner wisdom, knowledge, experiences and memories.

 This is an experiential method of self study.
 It offers you a way to learn from yourself, to accept all your many parts as they are and to be guided by your inner wisdom.
 It allows change to occur naturally as you gain more understanding.

-To do this we start by noticing what is happening in the present moment, as it is now.
-This is a reflection of how you express yourself, how you interact with others and how you react in a certain situations.
-We look for automatic behaviours that reflect how we are in this world.
-We might explore those behaviours to gain insight as to their origin and therefore decide if they are serving us well in the present.
-This exploration offers us greater choice in how we respond to life’s events, with greater understanding, awareness and a deeper knowing of ourselves.
-It offers us a choice to avoid hurt and suffering, perhaps shame, to have healthier relationships with others.
+We look for automatic behaviours that reflect how we are in this world, how you express yourself, how you interact with others and how you react in a certain situations.
+We might explore those behaviours to gain insight as to their origin and therefore decide if they are still working now in the present.
+This exploration offers greater choice in how to respond to life’s events, with greater understanding, awareness and a deeper knowing of ourselves.

 Attachment, welcome and safety issues can be explored.
 Whether your needs were/are being met, what might these be?
 Did/do you have the freedom to choose what you want?
 Are you a perfectionist?
 Are you good enough?